-- (a) a first degree in Psychology from a local university or equivalent; - (b) a Master's Degree in Educational Psychology (Professional Practice) from a local university or equivalent; - (c) obtained full membership of the Division of Educational Psychology of the Hong Kong Psychological Society or an equivalent status in an internationally recognised professional organization of Educational Psychology or been eligible for such membership.
-Candidates so eligible shall obtain such full membership within nine months after appointment .
+- (a) a first degree in Psychology from a local university - (b) a Master's or Doctoral Degree in Educational Psychology (Professional Practice) from a local university or equivalent; (updated on 1 September 2018) - (c) obtained full membership of the Division of Educational Psychology of the Hong Kong Psychological Society or an equivalent status in an internationally recognised professional organization of Educational Psychology or been eligible for such membership.
+Candidates so eligible shall obtain such full membership within nine months after appointment 9.
 (This requirement is applicable to those appointed as Educational Psychologist II on or after 1 September 2012 and the existing educational psychologist incumbents who take up a new appointment in another school as Educational Psychologist II on or after 1 September 2012); - (d) good command of Cantonese and written Chinese; and - (e) good command of spoken and written English.

-Educational Psychologists provide comprehensive services to schools at the following target levels:
+services to schools at the following target levels: